Antiquiala: History and classification

 Dragonflies are seemingly rare in the Okanagan Highlands with only a single fossil being reported prior to 2019, and few specimens known in museum collections.
 Antiquiala snyderae was identified from only the type specimen, the holotype, number SR 08-10-08 A&B, which is a compression fossil preserved in the Stonerose Interpretive Center paleoentomological collection.
 The holotype was found at the Klondike Mountain Formations "B4131" locality, also called the "Boot hill" site.
 The fossil was described by paleontologist S. Bruce Archibald and entomologist Robert Cannings in 2019 and they coined the specific epithet snyderae as a matronym honoring Sarah Snyder who found the fossil and donated it to Stonerose.
 They chose the feminine genus name as a combination of the Latin antiquus, meaning "ancient", and ala, meaning "wing".
 Both names have been registered in ZooBank.

 Archibald and Cannings (2019) placed the new genus into the dragonfly family Aeshnidae and subfamily Aeshninae.
 The family placement was determined by having a pterostigmal brace crossvein present at the base of the pterostigma, and having both radial and median planates cell groups present and well developed.
 They placed the genus in subfamily Aeshninae based on the MA and RP3-4 not running parallel, but slightly widening over their course in the wing.
 The wing is also missing a cordulegastrid gap next to the nodus.
 Of the members of Aeshninae, the closest genus to A. snyderae seems to be Huncoaeshna, known from a single Ypresian species described from the Laguna del Hunco Formation in South America.
-Aeshnidae has a fossil record possibly spanning back to the Cretaceous, depending on if Gomphaeschninae is included in the family, while the modern family is comprised of approximately 456 species.
+Aeshnidae has a fossil record possibly spanning back to the Cretaceous, depending on if Gomphaeschninae is included in the family, while the modern family comprises approximately 456 species.

 Description

 As preserved, the only known hindwing is at approximately 35 mm long and about 23 mm at its widest, though enough of the basal region is missing to prevent an estimate of the life dimensions.
 The IRP2 and RP2 veins are simple and run towards the wing apex before curving to the rear wing margin below the dark colored pterostigma.
 The pterostigma itself is approximately four times longer than its widest point, running the width of 4.3 cells directly below it.
 A total of five crossveins are present along its length starting a strong brace vein positioned at its basal edge.
-The veins comprising the pterostigmal margin are thickened only on the anterior and posterior sides.
+The veins composing the pterostigmal margin are thickened only on the anterior and posterior sides.
 The apical edge is slanted at a 45° angle from posterior to anterior margins, while the basal margin is convexly curved.
 The supratriangle area of wing, located above the MA vain near its basal region, has at least two crossveins, though damage obsucures the possibility of more.
 The area between the RP1 and RP2 veins gradually expands from one cell width between the nodal and pterostigmal areas.
 The area beneath the nodus and on the basal side of the RP2 base lacks a cordulegastrid gap cell space.